 Protect Yourself from Fraud

-Warning about Fraudulent Offers of Admission & Scholarships
+Warning about Fraudulent Offers of Admission and Scholarships

 The University of Toronto is aware that third parties around the world are misrepresenting themselves as agents, staff, or officers of the University and extending fraudulent offers of admission and scholarships to students.
 Protect yourself, and the university applicants in your life, by reviewing our best practices for understanding how the University of Toronto does and does not communicate with students.